Credit risk case study

-Applications received generally include the customer background, the reasons why the finance is required, how the money will be used and whether the business can afford the repayments.
-On top of this, it helps to share the softer details such as the client's goals and aspirations, and their ability to deliver them.
-Build the story so it can be considered fully by our team of experienced lenders involved in the decision-making.
+Applications generally include the customer background, the reasons why the finance is required, how the money will be used and whether the business can afford the repayments.
+It also helps to share the softer details such as the client's goals and aspirations, and their ability to deliver them.
+Build the story so it can be considered fully by our team of experienced lenders as they make their decision.

-The clearer the picture is painted of the business at the beginning, and its strengths and weaknesses, the quicker the application can be assessed on behalf of your clients.
-Also, the more knowledge a broker can supply to help the credit team make the decision, the more likely a favourable outcome is.
+The better you describe the business and its strengths and weaknesses, the quicker the credit risk assessment team can assess the application on behalf of your clients.
+Also, the more knowledge a broker can supply to help the credit team make the decision, the more likely it is that the customer will get a favourable outcome.

 Speeding up the process